-EMU & United Way of Washtenaw County 2019 Workplace Campaign
+EMU and United Way of Washtenaw County 2020 Workplace Campaign

 Why does EMU participate in United Way of Washtenaw County’s annual campaign?

 - EMU has participated in the United Way Workplace Campaign for years.
-We are not unlike WCC, University of Michigan, the County government and businesses large and small who host donation and pledge campaigns for our local the United Way.
+We are not unlike WCC, the University of Michigan, the County government and businesses large and small who host donations and pledge campaigns for our local the United Way.